By Eric Vandenbroeck and co-workers

 aid to Pakistan in retaliation for its nuclear program, Pakistan claimed it had

-been betrayed by the United State.s
+been betrayed by the United State's

-By emphasizing
+By emphasizing Pakistan's role as the

-Pakistan's role as the conduit for U.S. arms for Afghans fighting Soviet
+conduit for U.S. arms for Afghans fighting Soviet occupation, the Pakistanis

-merely oblige the United States by launching resistance to the Soviet
+remains, however, that Pakistan did not merely oblige the United States by

-occupation of Afghanistan in 1979.
-With U.S. money and weapons, and with
+launching resistance to the Soviet occupation of Afghanistan in 1979.
+With U.S.

-support from other Western and Arab governments, Pakistan was able to expand
+money and weapons, and with support from other Western and Arab governments,

-the scope of an operation that had been ongoing long before, and especially
+Pakistan was able to expand the scope of an operation that had been ongoing

-In 1976, Afghan's
+In 1976, Afghan

-Gulbuddin Hekmatyar split off from Jamiat-e-Islami Afghanistan to form the Hizbe Islami (Islamic Party), which also operated from
+Gulbuddin Hekmatyar split off from Jamiat-e-Islami Afghanistan to form

-support before seeking power.
+building broader support before seeking power.
 Like Maulana Maududi,

 Rabbani's original scheme for Islamic revolution did not envisage armed